jeremycherfas/user/pages/03.blog/monthly-report-2021-01/item.md

 ## Highlights of the month:

-- Returned to Day One, and after and extended argy-bargy, managed to import all old entries from everywhere.
+- Returned to Day One, and after an extended argy-bargy, managed to import all old entries from everywhere.
 Very preferable.
 - Built a Shortcut to replace one of my previous journalling functions, and it works.
 - Read *Corduroy*, a glorious memoir of English farming life in the 1920s.
 - Struggled to find a way to prepare chestnuts.
 Hope I don't forget before next season.